Skywalker756-3/FinalProject/README.md

 ### Protoype Walkthrough

-## Fundamental Website Components and Techniques
+# Website Design Components and Techniques

 ### New script tradeoff
 Whenever we add a new script file the browser has to load that in-between webpages which can reduce the user experience.
 However loading a very heavy script in would reduce the time to enter the website in general.
 So we try to find a balance where we give script heavy webpages their own script.